Explore

 Accessibility

-The campground provides dedicated accessible tents (tents 1 and 5), pathways, amenities, kitchen, picnic tables and barbecues.
+The campground provides dedicated accessible tents for people with mobility or disability issues (tents #1, 5, 34 and 35).
 However, the stretcher beds provided may not be suitable for all all-abilities guests.
+Campground pathways, amenities, kitchen, picnic tables and barbecues are accessible.
 Guests can contact the Parks Victoria Bookings team to discuss specific accessibility requirements prior to booking or arrival.

 Assistance dogs are welcome in Parks Victoria parks and reserves.
 Entry requirements apply for parks and reserves where dogs are normally prohibited, such as national parks.